One Next Step

 “Well, good luck,” she replied.
-“Call me later and tell me what happened.”
+“Call me later so I know you all survived.”

 I GOT OUT OF MY CAR and rang the bell.
-It had been almost an hour since I’d left; Jane and Jack came to the door, looking surprised and wary.
-Jack wasn’t actually holding a pitchfork, but otherwise appeared to be posing for Grant Wood’s famous painting “American Gothic.”
+It had been almost an hour since I’d left; Jane and Jack came to the door, looking wary and surprised.
+Jack wasn’t actually holding a pitchfork, but otherwise appeared to be posing for Grant Wood’s famous (and vaguely threatening) painting “American Gothic.”
 I took a breath.

 “You said some things that I really didn’t like,” I offered.
 “And I said some things that I really didn’t like.
-And the argument we had is most definitely NOT how I wanted to spend time with the two of you.”
+And the argument we had is most definitely NOT how I wanted to spend time with you.”

 Jack glared and said, “What?”